-- 1 Purchase it separately. - 2 Use the cable for encoder when the length of the encoder cable of motor is not enough.
+2 Use the cable for encoder when the length of the encoder cable of motor is not enough.

-- Connect the connectors securely.
-Insecure connections may cause malfunction or damage to the motor or driver. - Before connecting or disconnecting a connector, turn off the main power supply and the control power supply, and check the CHARGE LED has been turned off.
-Residual voltage may cause electric shock. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
+• Connect the connectors securely.
+Insecure connections may cause malfunction or damage to the motor or driver.

+- Before connecting or disconnecting a connector, turn off the main power supply and the control power supply, and check the CHARGE LED has been turned off.
+The residual voltage may cause electric shock. - The lead wires of the "cable for electromagnetic brake" have polarities, so connect them in the correct polarities.
 If the lead wires are connected with their polarities reversed, the electromagnetic brake will not operate properly. - Do not wire the power supply cable of the driver in the same cable duct with other power lines or motor cable.
-Doing so may cause malfunction due to noise. - Keep 20 m (65.6 ft.) or less for the wiring distance between the motor and the driver.
-To extend more than 20 m (65.6 ft.) may result in the driver heat generation or increase of the electrical noise emitted from the product.
+Doing so may cause malfunction due to noise. - Keep the wiring distance between the motor and the driver equal to or less than the following values.
+Exceeding the following wiring distance may cause the driver to generate heat or increase the electrical noise emitted from the product.
+Cable type: 20 m (65.6 ft.)